Deep Multiple Instance Learning for Airplane Detection in High Resolution Imagery: Related Works

 \subsection{Proposal Generation}

-The goal of this module is to generate a pool of proposal candidates in which some of them correspond to the desired objects.
-Proposal generation is one of the main differences between the published algorithms, and its precision will directly affect the next steps.

-The simplest proposal generator is the sliding window that used in many studies such as \cite{sun2012automatic,redmon2016you,liu2016ssd}.
-Sliding window is a rectangular region of fixed width and height that slides across an image.
+Proposal generation is one of the main differences between the published object detection algorithms, which its accuracy directly affects the next steps.
+The most straightforward proposal generator is the sliding window that has been used in many studies, such as \cite{sun2012automatic,redmon2016you,liu2016ssd}.
+A sliding window is a rectangular region of fixed size that slides across an image.
 The number of generated proposals by this approach is very high, especially if we want to support different scales and aspect ratios.

-For reducing the number of generated proposals and making them more meaningful, several alternative algorithms are proposed.
-Image segmentation is used in \cite{bo2010region} to combine neighbor pixels and generate homogeneous regions as the proposals.
-In order to manage objects of different dimensions, multiple segmentations is used in \cite{li2012automatic}.
-Moreover, there are many general proposal generators such as Edge Boxes \cite{zitnick2014edge}, Selective Search \cite{uijlings2013selective}, BING \cite{cheng2014bing}, and RIGOR \cite{humayun2014rigor}.
-For a more in-depth survey of general proposal generators, we refer the readers to \cite{hosang2016makes}.
+To reduce the number of generated proposals and to make them more meaningful, the researchers have proposed several alternative algorithms.
+Bo and Jing \cite{bo2010region} used image segmentation to combine neighbor pixels and generate homogeneous regions as the proposals.
+To generate multi-scale proposals, Li et al. \cite{li2012automatic} employed multiple segmentations.
+Moreover, some generic proposal generators have been developed in recent years, such as EdgeBoxes \cite{zitnick2014edge}, Selective Search \cite{uijlings2013selective}, BING \cite{cheng2014bing}, and RIGOR \cite{humayun2014rigor}.
+For a more in-depth survey of generic proposal generators, we refer the readers to \cite{hosang2016makes}.
+Many of the recent airplane detection studies have used these generic proposal generators.
+EdgeBoxes has been used in \cite{khan2017automatic,farooq2017efficient,li2018aircraft}, BING in \cite{wu2015fast,luo2016airplane,zheng2016object}, and Selective search in \cite{long2017accurate}.

-Although the general proposal generators are also useful for airplane detection, the special geometry of the airplanes has led to the development of some special proposal generators.
-Circle-frequency filter (CFF) is the most famous airplane proposal generator that introduced in \cite{kawato2001circle} and then used in many works such as \cite{cai2006airplane, gao2013aircraft,an2014automated,zhang2015unsupervised}.
-CFF is based on this property of airplane that has two wings and a long fuselage, and it is also symmetrical around the fuselage.
-Therefore, if an array of pixels is extracted along a circle with a proper center and a proper radius, then the array approximates to a sine curve with period 4.
-Of course, this property is not valid for airplanes with different colors in the wings and fuselage.
+Although the generic proposal generators are also useful for airplane detection, the particular geometry of aircraft has led to the development of some specific proposal generators.
+Liu et al. \cite{liu2020aircraft} proposed to use corner clustering for aircraft proposal generation.
+Kawato et al. \cite{kawato2001circle} introduced the well-known circle-frequency filter (CFF), which has been used in many works such as \cite{cai2006airplane,gao2013aircraft,an2014automated,zhang2015unsupervised}.
+CFF developed based on the cross shape of the airplanes.
+More precisely, the intensities along a circle with a proper radius and an appropriate center on the airplane will change regularly from darkness to brightness and will repeat four times.
+To detect multi-scale airplanes, one needs to use CFF with different radii.
+In this paper, we propose a specific airplane proposal generator based on the symmetric line segments.